 - “We are like a hotel for business” © Carr Workplaces.

 Keep it short, between three and seven words.
 Use active verbs.
 Use these two formats as a guide: “We are like [noun] for [noun]” and “We help [verb] your [blank].”

 Work with your marketing team to develop new ideas, to identify key words and to practice.
 You are developing one headline that will be shared across all your recruiting, sales, marketing and communication materials.

 2. Add the “How” Details

-Your core business message should provide details that explain your headline in one to three sentences.
+Your compelling elevator pitch should provide details that explain your headline in one to three sentences.

 These sentences describe what you do while sharing some of the benefits of working with you.
 Keep it simple.
 Avoid jargon and industry-specific language.